-So you’ve spent the last six months pulling extra shifts, cutting your own hair and eating tinned spaghetti just to afford that epic overseas trip.
+So you’ve spent the last six months pulling extra shifts at Maccas, cutting your own hair and eating tinned spaghetti out of a Frisbee just to afford that epic overseas trip.
 Well done you – saving for travel ain’t easy.
 Even if you’ve managed to stockpile enough cashola to make it rain in the Amazon, once you get there, you’ll wanna make it last.
 Here’s how:

 1. Make a budget

 It may seem obvious, but before you go, set yourself a daily budget.
-Make sure you do your research, ‘cos everywhere is different.
+Make sure you do your research, ‘cos everywhere is different ($90 in France, $50 in Morocco, $20 in India etc).
 Remember to factor in sneaky costs like airport taxes and tipping.

 Think about what’s important to you: do you like to stockpile cheesy magnets?
 Are you a sucker for salubrious cocktails?
 That’s cool – we all have our weaknesses (mine’s visiting overpriced city sky-decks, because – views).
 Just make sure you allow for it in your budget.
 If you load your money in the local currency onto a Travel Money Card before you go, you’ll save on ATM conversion fees too.

 2. Travel somewhere cheap

 In the midst of your bohemian (read: broke) uni days, it makes sense to travel somewhere cheap.
 South East Asia is super affordable, fun and nearby (Jetstar and Virgin run regular sales on flights to Thailand and Vietnam).
 India, Sri Lanka and Nepal are other awesome options.